-100 Greatest Gangster Films: Charley Varrick, #78
+100 Greatest Gangster Films: Charley Varrick, #78 - California Literary Review

 REALITY CHECK: Sensitivity and censorship were in play when Schaefler ends his narration of the movie by noting that Capone was released from prison suffering from an “incurable disease.”
 Capone died of cardiac arrest, but it was brought on by advanced syphilis.
 The movie did not mention the disease, nor was there any depiction of the sexual carousing believed to be the source of Capone’s affliction.
 Several reports indicate that Capone conducted “personal interviews” with each prostitute hired to work in the brothels his organization ran in and around Chicago.

-REPEATED WATCHING QUOTIENT: While this is one of the best of the movies about Capone, it is not the kind of film that offers the viewer much new in a second, third or fourth look.
+REPEATED WATCHING QUOTIENT: While this is one of the best of the movies about Capone, it is not the kind of film that offers the viewer much new in a second, third, or fourth look.
 Once is probably enough unless you’re a real Rod Steiger fan.

 BET YOU DIDN’T KNOW: The reporter Mac Keeley portrayed by Martin Balsam was based on Alfred “Jake” Lingle, who worked for the Chicago Tribune.
 Lingle was a “leg man,” a reporter who gathered information and phoned it in.
 He worked the crime beat in Chicago and had close ties to both Capone and the police.
 He was gunned down in 1930 in much the same way that Keeley is rubbed out in the movie.
 Like the Keeley character, Lingle had gotten entangled in mob business and had become less of a reporter and more of an expediter or go-between for various underworld factions and for the police.
 Several reports indicate that Capone had decided that Lingle’s “head had gotten too big for his hat.”
 But most sources indicated it was not Capone, but other gangsters who put the hit on the journalist.